Trump publicly asks China to investigate Biden, even amid impeachment inquiry

 WASHINGTON (Reuters) - President Donald Trump on Thursday again invited foreign interference in a U.S. presidential election by publicly calling on China to investigate Democratic political rival Joe Biden, the kind of request that has already triggered an impeachment inquiry in Congress.

-The Republican president told reporters he believed both China and Ukraine should look into 2020 presidential hopeful Biden and his businessman son Hunter.
+The Republican president said he believed both China and Ukraine should look into 2020 presidential hopeful Biden and his businessman son Hunter, and described the impeachment probe as “crap.”

 “And by the way, likewise, China should start an investigation into the Bidens.
-Because what happened in China is just about as bad as what happened with Ukraine,” Trump said.
+Because what happened in China is just about as bad as what happened with Ukraine,” Trump told reporters at the White House.

 Trump and his personal lawyer Rudy Giuliani have offered no evidence for their assertions of corruption against former vice president Biden, a leading contender for the Democratic Party nomination to run against Trump.